Ken Larsen's web site - DOLRT ROMF rezoning approved by Durham City Council (December 3, 2018)

 PA supports DOLRT because:

-I would not want to bike on Farrington Road ... too many cars and too dangerous ... particularly with an at-grade crossing on it.
+I would not want to bike on Farrington Road.
+It would not be safe ... too many cars/trucks/school buses ... particularly with an at-grade crossing on it.

 |45:45||7.
 Jim Svara||Speaks on behalf of the Coalition for Affordable Housing.
 Affordable housing and transit support each other in a critical way.
 The Farrington site has been the designated ROMF site since 2016.
 Changes have been made since the Durham Planning Commission meeting.
 The Farrington site can only be used for the ROMF.
 It cannot be used for any other purpose without a new rezoning process.
 The ROMF is not a noisy disruptive factory.
 The opponents of the ROMF have created a monster, but it is a myth.
 It will be an extended office building.
 There are only 9 houses in Culp Arbor that are within 200 feet of the ROMF building.
 The rest (about 100) are much farther back.
 There will be no impact on Creekside Elementary School.||On December 6, 2018 I called Fountain Southend Apartments in Charlotte to inquire about ROMF noise.
 They are located next to the Charlotte ROMF.
 A guy named Jeremy told me that the ROMF is quiet!
 The only objectionable noise comes from a nearby at-grade crossing when a warning sound is emitted to warn people when a train is about to cross. [details]|